 11. Live Poker Games Involve More Multi-Way Pots

-As mentioned above, live poker games, regardless of whether it is a tournament or cash game, means you are stuck with your table and opponents!
+As mentioned above, live poker games, regardless of whether they are tournaments or cash games, mean you are stuck with your table and opponents!
 In fact, live players sit at a table and involve themselves in several hands to avoid boredom and folds.
-On the contrary, online players fold quite often as they can easily join another table or they are already playing at several tables simultaneously.
+On the contrary, online players fold quite often, as they can easily join another table or they are already playing at several tables simultaneously.
 That said, if you choose to play live poker games, prepare for more multiway pot scenarios.

 My Final Verdict